webexpress-framework/WebExpress/doc/development_guide.md

 ```

 ## Session model
-A session establishes a state-based connection between the client and WebExpress using the otherwise stateless HTTP(S)
+A session establishes a state-based connection between the client and WebExpress using the
-protocol.
+otherwise stateless HTTP(S) protocol.
 The session is assigned to a cookie and is personalized.
 The cookie consists of a guid.
-Further data is not
+Further data is not stored in the cookie, but on the server
-stored in the cookie, but on the server side in the `session` object.
+side in the `session` object.
+The following UML diagram illustrates the relationships and
+structure involved:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗